U-PROX CLC G80

 Access Settings Group

-- “RTE Output” – configuration of the operating modes for the RTE input (external exit request button):
+- “External REX (RTE) Button” – configuration of the operating modes for the RTE input (input for exit request button):

-- “24/7” – the button operates continuously in access granting mode
+- “24/7” – the button operates 24/7

-- “24/7 + toggles day-night” – the button works continuously for switching the “day/night” schedule
+- “24/7 + toggles day-night” – the button operates 24/7 and used for manually switching the “day/night” schedule

-- “Working Hours” – configure automatic mode change: within the specified time interval the device operates in day mode, outside the interval in night mode; if disabled, switching is possible only manually via the corresponding identifier
+- “Working Hours” – configure automatic mode change: within the specified time interval the device operates in day mode, outside the interval in night mode; if disabled, switching is possible only manually via the corresponding identifier or REX button.

-- “Number of Sound Signals on Access” – set the sound indication for granted access (1 or 5 signals)
+- “Number of Sound Signals on Access” – set the sound indication for granted access (0, 1 or 5 signals)

 Learning Mode

-“Learning Mode Type” – indicates the access level under which identifiers will be stored during learning (for example, “Day and Night” or “Day”).
+“Type of Learning Mode” – indicates the access level under which identifiers will be stored during learning (for example, “Day and Night” or “Day”).

 ATM Mode

 This mode is used for organizing access to premises for users with certain types of identifiers.
-In this mode, identifiers are not stored in the controller’s memory – decisions are made based on the reader’s input.
+In this mode, identifiers are not stored in the control panel’s memory – decisions are made based on the reader’s input.
 Additionally, a function for monitoring the duration of stay in the premises is available.
 For this purpose, a motion sensor is connected to the RTE input with an installed resistor.

 The mode settings include: